samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ### TF Token (TFT)

-The ThreeFold Token is our utility green and neutral Token.
-The Token is the designated currency for capacity sold on our Grid.
+The ThreeFold Token is a green and neutral utility Token what is the designated currency for capacity sold on the ThreeFold Grid.

 ### TF Directory (TFD)